Akshit0909/scaling-mlops/README.md

 ## Introduction

-Streaming at Scale - MLOps is a project focused on deploying machine learning models at scale while addressing operational challenges such as dead letter queues, autoscaling, right fitting, and FILEIO issues.
-It provides a robust architecture for deploying and managing machine learning pipelines in production environments.
+Streaming at Scale - MLOps is dedicated to deploying machine learning models at scale while tackling operational hurdles like dead letter queues, autoscaling, right fitting, and FILEIO concerns.
+It presents a robust architecture for efficiently managing machine learning pipelines in production environments.

 ## Purpose of the Project